pedrosans/procris/README.md

 #### Mappings

-A custom mappigns module can be provided by placing its definition in `~/.config/poco/mappings.py`.
+A custom mappings module can be provided by placing its definition in `~/.config/poco/mappings.py`.
 In the case of a custom module, it will be loaded instead of the default one.
 The default one at [poco/mappings.py](poco/mappings.py) is meant to be a starting point.